gridsome/gridsome.org/docs/querying-data.md

 # Querying data

 You can query fetched data into any **Page, Template or Component**.
 Queries are added with a `<page-query>` or `<static-query>` block in Vue Components.

 - Use `<page-query>` in **Pages & Templates**.
 - Use `<static-query>` in **Components**.

 ## Explore & test queries

 Every Gridsome project has a **GraphQL explorer (Playground)** that can be used to explore and test queries when in development mode.
 Here you also get a list of all available GraphQL collections.
-This can usually be opened by going to http://localhost:8080/___explore.
+This can usually be opened by going to `http://localhost:8080/___explore`.

 ![graphql-explorer](./images/graphql-explorer.png)

 ## How to query with GraphQL

 **With GraphQL you only query the data you need.** This makes it easier and more tidy to work with data.
 A query always starts with `query` and then something like `Posts` (This can be anything.
 It's only for you to understand what you query).
 Then you write something like `posts: allWordPressPosts`. **This is the important part.** The `allWordPressPosts` is the name of the GraphQL collection you want to query.
-The `post:` is optional.
+The `post:` is an alias and is optional.
 If you add that your query will be added to `$page.posts` or `$static.posts` if you use `<static-query>`.
 If it's not added and you only use `allWordPressPosts` your post will be added to `$page.allWordPressPosts`.

 **Working with GraphQL in Gridsome is easy and you don't need to know much about GraphQL.**

 Here is an example of a GraphQL query in a Page: